 The purpose of a home inspection is to ensure that a home buyer knows the status of a house before purchasing and completing the transaction.
 This will give the buyer detailed knowledge of the condition of a residential property including: the general functionality, overall safety, and integrity of a house and its components.

 During a home inspection, the home inspector will cover many areas of the house.
 They will evaluate a bunch of different areas within the house including roofing, framing, the foundation, attic, drainage, plumbing, electrical systems, heating, pavement, fireplaces, stairs, doors, patios, decks, walls, ceilings, floors, appliances, and a number of other fixtures and components.

 There are some programs and organizations that you can look into if you are interested in becoming a home inspector.
 Two of these include the International Association of Certified Home Inspectors (InterNACHI) and, in the United States, the American Society of Home Inspectors (ASHI).
 Both of these organizations involve online training courses and final exams.

 A high school diploma or GED is required to apply for a home inspector training course.
 The training course costs around $1,500.
 After your course you will need to pass a certification exam in the state you are in.

-In most cases, the home inspection is not part of the closing costs, as it's not related to the seller and should be paid directly by the prospective buyer.
-An inspection is technically an optional service but is often a part of the homebuying process.
-Buyers should expect to pay for the home inspection at the time of the service.
+In most cases, it is not part of the closing costs, as it's not related to the seller and should be paid directly by the prospective buyer.
+It is technically an optional service but is often a part of the homebuying process.
+Buyers should expect to pay for the house inspection at the time of the service.

-When buying a home, it’s best to get a comprehensive home inspection covering all areas of the property.
-This includes plumbing, electrical, HVAC, insulation, and foundation inspections.
+When buying a house, it’s best to get a comprehensive home inspection covering all areas of the property.
+This includes plumbing, electrical, HVAC, insulation, and foundation evaluations.